nguyenhongson1902/direct-training-snn/README.md

 ## Experiments
 * In this project, I just show an example experiment of training the customized $19$-layer ResNet (shown via tensorboard).
 With the hyperparameters set up in file `helper_layers.py` and by setting `epochs=11` and using Learning Rate Adjustment strategy (i.e. reducing the learning rate after an amount of epochs, in this case I picked $10$ for that amount).
 The training time is around $2$ hours.
 * If you haven't installed `tensorboard`, type this command `pip install -U tensorboard` to install it.
 To run tensorboard, type this command in the terminal: `tensorboard --logdir runs/<folder including events file>`.
-By default, tensorboard will automatically write event files to a directory named `runs` in the current working directory.
+By default, TensorBoard will automatically write event files to a directory named `runs` in the current working directory.

 <p align="center"><img src = "images/tensorboard_gui.png" width = 100%></p>
 <p align="center"><i>TensorBoard GUI.</i></p>